Climate Solutions Summit, Jackson 2024

 A conversation with Dr. Ayana Elizabeth Johnson about the solutions we have now, and what the future could look like if we get it right.
 In addition to being inspired in person, every Summit attendee will also receive a copy of Ayana’s new book, “What If We Get It Right.”

-The team from MIT will moderate a group conversation focused on helping community leaders make the most impactful decisions to reach zero carbon.
-En-ROADS is a global climate simulator that allows users to explore the impact that dozens of policies—such as electrifying transport, pricing carbon, and improving agricultural practices—have on hundreds of factors like energy prices, temperature, air quality, and sea level rise.
+Bethany Patten will moderate a group conversation focused on helping community leaders make the most impactful decisions to reach zero carbon.
+The En-ROADS Climate Policy Simulation is a global climate simulator that allows users to explore the impact that dozens of policies—such as electrifying transport, pricing carbon, and improving agricultural practices—have on hundreds of factors like energy prices, temperature, air quality, and sea level rise.

 EPA Region 8 Administrator KC Becker